 Portugal is a country with many centuries of history and, because of that, a country rich in culture and tradition.
-If you want to visit Portugal then you should read this article and discover some of the Portuguese customs and the authenticity present in most of the regions of this country.
+Before you visit Portugal, you should read this article and discover some of the Portuguese customs and the authenticity present in most of the regions of this country.

 Authenticity and Portuguese customs